-San Francisco police officer arrested for alleged Rite Aid robbery
+San Francisco Police officer arrested for alleged Rite Aid robbery

 The 27-year veteran of the force is assigned to the Field Operations Bureau.

-A San Francisco police officer was arrested Wednesday in alleged connection with the robbing of a Rite Aid, authorities said.
+A San Francisco Police sergeant was arrested Wednesday for allegedly robbing a Rite Aid, authorities said.

 Sgt.
 Davin Cole has been placed on unpaid leave pending an internal investigation, a police spokesperson told Fox News.
-The incident occurred Wednesday at a Rite Aid in San Mateo, San Mateo police spokeswoman Alison Gilmore told Fox News.
+The incident occurred Wednesday at a Rite Aid in San Mateo, San Mateo Police spokeswoman Alison Gilmore told Fox News.

 SF OFFICER CHARGED IN DEATH OF MAN WHO DIED THREE YEARS AFTER BEING SHOT